It all started with a ‘bug.’

 “Robert, if I understand what you are saying, you are right.”
-The President stood up, and slammed his fist on the table, then said, “We need to stop the bleeding, and I mean now!
+The President stood up, slammed his fist on the table, and said, “We need to stop the bleeding, and I mean now!
 I want all flights into and out of China to stop immediately.”

 Charles Wolfe from Homeland Security responded with, “We’ll catch some heat.
 They’ll accuse you of overreacting, saying you are a xenophobe, or whatever else is in their playbook, especially your pals on the left.”

 “I don’t give a damn, just do it!”

 Call it instinct, a gut feeling, or a calculated gamble, but that decision most likely saved tens of thousands, maybe even hundreds of thousands.
 Charles was right, the President did catch some heat by the left and their co-conspirators in the media.

 A few days after the travel ban announcement, a second confirmed case of the virus had shown its ugly face.
 The patient recently returned from Wuhan, China, where an outbreak of respiratory illness caused by this novel coronavirus that had been around since December 2019.